-An investigation will be conducted by the county Burial Coordinator to determine if the deceased had sufficient income or assets to assume responsibility for disposition.
+The County Burial Coordinator / the County Morgue Keeper or their assigned designee will determine if the deceased had sufficient income or assets to assume responsibility for disposition.
 The county will use documentation and information from the deceased records, the funeral establishment, the Department of Welfare, Social Services & Families, the Office of Veteran Services, Social Security Administration, family, friends and other service agencies as may be appropriate in determining the financial status of the deceased.

 4. What happens if the deceased is a Veteran?

 If it is documented that the deceased was Honorably Discharged from the Armed Forces, burial in a Veterans National Cemetery may be authorized.
-The authorized funeral establishment shall make arrangements for such burial services.
+Our funeral establishment will make the necessary arrangements for such burial services.